Itera/docker-intro-workshop/02_dynamic_website/README.md

 You should now be able to view the website by opening http://localhost:8080 in a browser.

-Can you see the value we got from the API?
+:question: Can you see the value we got from the API?
 Try reloading the page and see if the value changes.